NUTRITIONAL STATUS AND METABOLIC SYNDROME AMONG OUTPATIENTS WITH TYPE 2 DIABETES AT NAM DINH MEDICAL CENTER IN 2025

 Abstract

-Aims: To assess the nutritional status and describe the prevalence of metabolic syndrome (MetS) among patients with type 2 diabetes at Nam Dinh Medical Center in 2025.
+Aims: To assess the nutritional status and describe the rate of metabolic syndrome (MetS) among patients with type 2 diabetes at Nam Dinh Medical Center in 2025.

 Methods: A cross-sectional study was conducted among 205 patients with type 2 diabetes.
-Participants were interviewed directly using a structured questionnaire to collect information on general characteristics, anthropometric measurements, and blood pressure indicators.
+The participants were directly interviewed using a structured questionnaire to collect information on general characteristics, anthropometric measurements, and blood pressure indicators.
 Biochemical parameters were obtained from the participants’ blood test results at Nam Dinh Medical Center.
-Nutritional status was classified according to body mass index (BMI).
+Nutritional status was classified according to body mass index.
 Factors associated with metabolic syndrome were identified using multivariable logistic regression analysis.

 Conclusion: Overweight is highly prevalent among patients with type 2 diabetes.
-Metabolic syndrome is common in this population and is strongly associated with overweight/obesity, older age, and longer disease duration.
+Metabolic syndrome is common in this population and is strongly associated with overweight-obesity.
 Strengthening the screening and management of metabolic risk factors is essential to reduce the risk of complications.

 Article Details